Reviews You Can Rely On

 Sets knife angle

 Serving up an unbeatable combination of sharpening ability, ease of use, and versatility, the surprisingly compact Work Sharp E2 is our favorite knife sharpener.
-While some of our knife experts were initially skeptical about this model — the edge quality from an electric-pull sharpener tends to pale in comparison to other manual options — any reservations quickly faded after our first round of testing.
+While some of our knife experts were initially skeptical about this model — the edge quality from an electric-pull sharpener tends to pale in comparison to other manual options — our reservations quickly faded after the first round of testing.
 The two-step process includes grinding and honing steps, and can accept knives with multiple angles, serrated and single-sided blades, and scissors.
-Though the versatility of this model is impressive enough, what captured our admiration is just how quickly and easily the E2 can resurface and resharpen a blade.
+Though the versatility of this model is impressive enough, what really caught our attention is just how quickly and easily the E2 can resurface and resharpen a blade.
 Like most electric, pull-through sharpeners, the E2 is intuitive to use, but the addition of an automatic shutoff makes it even more so.
+Tester Graham Faulknor says, “I like that I don't have to keep track of the number of swipes before I move on to the next slot.”
 You simply pull through each step until the sharpener shuts off, and within just a few minutes, you have a clean, well-honed edge.

 From all of our testing, the surprisingly compact Work Sharp E2 offers the overall best performance for the price.
 This electric pull-through nicely balances sharpening ability with ease of use.